-If you’re reading this, you obviously have made the conscious decision that, as a professional, a LinkedIn profile is essential.
-What some users do not realize, is a poor LinkedIn Profile may actually be worse than no profile at all.
+If you’re reading this, you have made the decision that, as a professional, a LinkedIn profile is essential.
+What some users do not realize is that a poor LinkedIn profile may actually be worse than no profile at all.
 Marketers, prospective employers and other networkers seek out LinkedIn users to connect for a reason.
 You don’t want to alarm prospects with a 15-year-old-photo of you in front of a Christmas tree and no summary of your expertise.
-You are better than that!
+You’re better than that!
 I have formulated 5 quick tips to help you get noticed:

-- Select the Right Profile Photo – I can’t tell you how many photos I have used for LinkedIn in the past 5 years.
+I can’t tell you how many photos I have used LinkedIn in the past 5 years.
 As my career evolves, so does my photo!
-If you are strategically using your LinkedIn Profile for career development, I STRONGLY recommend a high quality image.
+If you are strategically using your LinkedIn profile for career development, I STRONGLY recommend a high quality image.
 This means no selfies, and NO pixelated photos.

-- Write a Strong Summary – If you aren’t a strong writer, hire a content writer to summarize your resume.
-Your summary is the first piece that curious visitors will review, this section should effortlessly capture who you are, why you’re great and what experiences you bring.
+If you aren’t a strong writer, hire a content writer to summarize your resume.
+Your summary is the first piece that visitors will review.
+This section should effortlessly capture who you are, why you’re great and what experiences you bring.

-- Capitalize on Your Skills – List as many skills as possible, after all, you are a super hero with lots to offer.
+List as many skills as possible.
+After all, you are a super hero with lots to offer.
 Endorsing your connections encourages others to endorse you for the skills listed on your profile.
 Endorsements improve your visibility and searchability on LinkedIn.

-- LinkedIn Groups and Influencers – You can simply improve your profile views by up to 1-2%, just by following one LinkedIn Group or Influencer.
+You can simply improve your profile views by up to 1-2% by following one LinkedIn Group or Influencer.
 Keep in mind the relevance of the groups you’re following to your industry/job title.